 - 3:48: What we mean by “fit” in the admission process; how students can become self-aware

 - 4:36: campus updates: new admission website which highlights student stories, a university wide emphasis on wellness, and new physical spaces on campus

 Each year, the University of Pennsylvania Admissions Selection Committee seeks to enroll a class of 2,445 scholars, scientists, artists, athletes, and entrepreneurs.

-Statistics for the entering class including the total number of applications, admitted student demographics, diversity, gender and testing ranges.
+Statistics for the admitted class, including the total number of applications, admitted student demographics, diversity, sex, and testing ranges.

 An introduction to and resource for the world of higher education presented by Eric J. Furda, Dean of Admissions at the University of Pennsylvania, and Penn class of 1987.

 Annual research funding in excess of $851 million means that there are opportunities for every Penn undergraduate to engage in research.

 We welcome you to contact your regional admissions officer with any questions about the admissions process.